A social club for training the nervous system.

 I want to be careful here, because wellness has earned its skepticism.
 HRV Club will only claim what it can stand behind.
 Cold, heat and breath are strong enough to build around, and honest enough to stay careful about.
 I don’t want to build a place on fear or fancy claims.
 I want to build it on what’s real enough to be practiced regularly.

 If you’ve read this far, you probably recognised something.
 You know what it costs the body to keep going at the pace you’ve set.
 You don’t need to be told to slow down.
-You need somewhere real to get back in your zone.
+You need somewhere real to build your range.
+Somewhere to go fully on when it matters, and fully come down when it’s time.

 That’s what I’m building.
 Gurgaon is where it begins.